-[Section 15 inserted by No. 21 of 2001 s.
+[Section 15 inserted: No. 21 of 2001 s.
 5.]

 16. Application of Commonwealth administrative laws in relation to applicable provisions

 (1) The Commonwealth administrative laws apply as laws of this jurisdiction to any matter arising in relation to the applicable provisions of this jurisdiction as if those provisions were laws of the Commonwealth and were not laws of this jurisdiction.